moein459/ngx-neocrumb/projects/neo-crumb/README.md

 ## Configuration

-Configuration of the breadcrumbs module is accessible in your route configuration.
+Configuration of the breadcrumbs module is accessable in your route configuration.

 ```javascript
 const routes: Route[] = {